What is WiFi Explorer?

 Positive comment • over 6 years ago • as an alternative to inSSIDer

 It's free and is a great alternative to iStumbler, MacStumbler, KisMac, etc. The free version shows the BSSID, Network Name, Vendor, Signal strength, Channel, Channel Width, Band, Mode, Generation, Max Rate, Security, and Scan.
 I would have kept using iStumbler but they decided to charge money for it.
 This is a great alternative!

-Positive comment • over 1 year ago • as an alternative to iStumbler
+Positive comment • almost 2 years ago • as an alternative to iStumbler